What Is Genocide Denial?

 This is a dishonest linkage of different ideas, often out of time sequence, to excuse denials of the facts.
 Present needs, whether justified or not, are taken as a reasonable basis for censoring or changing the record of past history.

-Indirection, Definitionalism, and Maddening
+Indirection, Definitional, and Avoidance

-These are responses, which avoid the issue by failing to reply, or no less by going off on tangents about trivial details that avoid the essential issue whether genocide took place.
-The avoidance can also be done in a seductive manner of acknowledging that the issue should be discussed, but then it never is.
+These are responses, which avoid the issue by failing to reply, or no less by going off on tangents about trivial details that avoid the essential issue of whether genocide took place.
+The avoidance can also be done in a seductive manner by acknowledging that the issue should be discussed, but then it never is.

-12 Ways to Deny Genocide
+Twelve Ways to Deny Genocide

 Israel Charny outlines the tactics of denial in “Templates for Gross Denial of a Known Genocide: A Manual,” … in The Encyclopedia of Genocide, volume 1, page 168.